joek295/scripts/readme.md

 == Dmenu: ==

-Dmenu is one of my favourite pieces of software, and I have a number of scripts which work with it:
+Dmenu is one of my favourite pieces of software.
+It is a menu for X which efficiently manages large numbers of user-defined menu items.
+I have a number of scripts which work with it, which are stored in scripts/dmenu/:

+* dbc: a calculator in dmenu, using bc as a backend.

-* dcalc: a calculator in dmenu.
+* dcalc: another calculator in dmenu, this time using python as the backend.

+* ddmenu: a menu of executables from a single folder, in this case scripts/dmenu/.

 * dmenfm: a file manager for dmenu.